Ice on the black sand of Diamond Beach

 As I warmed up in the car, I left the Blue Lagoon and continued my Iceland road trip south to the town of Grindavik, (map) another lovely small Icelandic town.
 If you plan on exploring Reykjanes and the south part of the island, then you could easily base yourself here a couple of days or at least a night.
 There are some adorable cottages nearby that would be perfect.

 I was headed to the geothermal hot spring area of Seltun, just 30 minutes from Grindavik.
-This park is part of the larger region of KrΓ½suvΓk, which is full of volcanic vents, hot pots and gurgling mud pools.
-What surprised me the most were the colors.
-Even in the rain, the hues were so vibrant.
+This park is part of the larger region of Krýsuvík, which is full of volcanic vents, hot pots and gurgling mud pools.
+What surprised me the most were the diverse colors.
+Even in the rain, the hues were so outstanding.

-The park has boardwalks and trails to make it easier – and safer – to walk amongst the sites and see the different features.
-Just make sure to heed the warnings and stay on the marked trails only.
-This ground in this area is unstable so even a misstep off a trail could mean getting hurt or even burned.
+The park offers trails and boardwalks to get around easier – and safer – walking amongst the sites to see the different thermal features.
+Make sure to heed the warnings and stay on the marked trails only.
+The ground in this area is unstable so even a misstep off a trail could mean getting hurt or even burned.

 I really enjoyed this area way more than I anticipated.
 As someone who’s been to Yellowstone National Park and other thermal areas, Seltun is pretty darn amazing.